Follow This Old House online:

 • American Home Shield tops our list as the best home warranty company for HVAC coverage because it offers up to $5,000 for most repairs and covers systems with preexisting conditions.

-• In our 2025 survey, 31% of homeowners ranked heating as their top priority for home warranty coverage, followed by 25% for air conditioning (AC).
+• In our 2026 survey of home warranty customers nationwide, 27% of homeowners ranked air conditioning (AC) as their top coverage priority, followed by 25% for heating.

-• When choosing a home warranty provider for HVAC coverage, compare coverage caps, Seasonal Energy Efficiency Ratio (SEER) ratings, and ongoing maintenance requirements.
+• When choosing a home warranty provider for HVAC coverage, it’s important to compare exactly what components the plan covers, system coverage limits, and ongoing maintenance requirements.

 Top Home Warranty Companies for HVAC Systems

-After reviewing home warranty providers nationwide, we chose these five companies as the best options for your heating, ventilation, and air conditioning (HVAC) system:
+After reviewing home warranty providers nationwide, we chose these four companies as the best options for your HVAC system:

 Comparing the Top Home Warranty Companies for HVAC Coverage

-The table below compares our top five picks for HVAC coverage based on key criteria, including our overall score, average monthly costs nationwide, and service call fee rates.
+The table below compares our top home warranty picks for HVAC coverage based on our star ratings, average monthly costs, and service call fee rates.
+While the plan cost is what you pay monthly to keep coverage active, a service is what you owe each time you use your plan.

 Provider Our Score Monthly Plan Cost Service Call Fee BBB Rating